justinphilpott/bookwhen-client/README.md

 Thank you for helping maintain commit quality and consistency!

+\[wip\]!

+## CI

+>>> consider changesets in the following?

+### Contrib flow

+- Contrib user clones repo locally
+- Contrib user creates a feature branch
+- Contrib user generates commits to feature branch
+- Contrib user create a PR back to the origin
+- CI pipeline activates and runs at least tests && build -> On success PR can be merged to main by Maintainer -> On fail PR needs updating until success

+### Maintainer flow

+- Maintainer decides that code on main is ready to release
+- Mt checks out a branch named

+->> question: if users create changesets, how to ensure that

 ## Roadmap

 - Keep up with any future changes or additions to the [Bookwhen API](https://api.bookwhen.com/v2).